Mirza Hashem Eshkevari

 Mirza Hashem Eshkevari (میرزا هاشم اشکوری) was a Shi'a philosopher, jurist and mystic.
 He is one of the most important pupils of Agha Muhammad reza Qomshehi and his mystical school.

 Early life

 He was born in Eshkevar at Gilan.
 Eshkevar had given rise to scientists such as Qutb Al Din Eshkevari and Sayyed Abul Qasem Eshkevari.
 He was born there in 1250 Hijra lunar.
 His family lineage goes back to the regress of Sadat.

 Education

 He traveled for learning and education.
 He began in Eshkevar then went to Qazvin to participate in the class of eminent master of jurisprudence, Aqa Sayyed Ali who prepared a glossary on the book of Qavanin.
 He traveled to Tehran to take part in the class of eminent masters of mysticism Aqa Ali Modarres and Mirza Abul Hasan Jeleveh.
-He taught for many years in the seminary of Sepah salar in Teran.
+He taught for many years in the seminary of Sepah salar in Tehran.
 He helped transform Islamic wisdom to other classes.